AI & Identity

 Lifecycle management

-Credentials are issued, renewed, and revoked through the same authorization service, keeping the full lifecycle under a single control plane.
+Credentials are issued, renewed, and revoked through the same authorization service.

-Issuance happens at the moment an action is authorized.
-Renewal is policy-driven: some actions allow auto-renewal within a window (a customer service agent reading records under the same open ticket, for example), while others require fresh approval each time (any new financial transaction).
-Revocation can occur before expiration when a policy changes, suspicious behavior surfaces, or the human authorizer is offboarded.
+Issuance happens when the action is authorized.
+Renewal is policy-driven; some actions allow auto-renewal inside a window (a customer service agent reading records under the same open ticket, for example), while others require fresh approval each time (any new financial transaction).
+Revocation can happen before expiration when a policy changes, suspicious behavior surfaces, or the human authorizer is offboarded.

-That last case is handled automatically.
-When an account is deactivated in the identity provider, the authorization service queries every agent owned by that human and revokes their credentials immediately.
+The kill switch handles the offboarding case automatically.
+When an account is deactivated in the identity provider, the authorization service queries for every agent owned by that human and revokes their credentials.
 Any subsequent action attempt is denied.
-This closes the Ghost Agent gap, where orphaned credentials continue executing after their original owner has left, without requiring manual cleanup.
+This closes the Ghost Agent problem without manual cleanup.

-Every authorization decision is logged with the agent identity, action attempted, target resource, timestamp, policy evaluated, decision, and the approving human.
+Every authorization decision is logged with the agent identity, action attempted, target resource, timestamp, policy evaluated, decision, and the human who approved.
 Logs are immutable and exportable for compliance audits.

 Deployment sequence